Supersize your space with our top tips and clever design tricks to make the smallest of rooms feel perfectly proportioned

 2. Invest in multi-functional furniture

 When it comes to small living rooms, hard-working, multi-functional pieces of furniture are your friends.
 Take this coffee table, which doubles as a storage bin, allowing you to clear away any clutter at a moment’s notice.
 You could also invest in lidded stools, or even a sofa with storage under the seat.
+Add wall mirrors and furniture with reflective surfaces into your design scheme to maximise the amount of natural light in your living room to make it feel bigger and brighter.

 Get the look: